Pismery/Blog-MD/README.md

 # Blog-MD
-This is Pismery blog md
+This is Pismery blog markdown sources